ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bi-how-work-account-schedule.md

 ### Úprava rozložení sloupců

 Rozložení sloupců slouží k definování sloupců, které mají být zahrnuty do výsledné sestavy.
 Můžete například navrhnout rozložení pro porovnání čisté změny a zůstatku za stejné období tohoto roku a loňského roku.
+You can have up to 15 columns.
+This is useful, for example, if you want to view budgets for 12 months and include a column that shows the total.

 > [!NOTE]
 > A printed/previewed/saved version of an account schedule can display a maximum of five columns.
 If the account schedule is only meant for analysis on the **Acc.
 Schedule Overview** page, you can create as many columns as you want.